virelay/virelay/docs/source/api-reference/index.rst

 API Reference
 =============

-The API reference contains detailed descriptions of the modules, classes, methods, and functions included in the ViRelAy backend API.
-The API reference describes how the methods and functions work, and document their parameters.
-This reference is mainly aimed towards developers who want to contribute to the project and can be used as a reference while studying the internals of ViRelAy.
+The following section provides an exhaustive documentation of the ViRelAy backend API's constituent modules, classes, methods, and functions.
+It offers in-depth descriptions of their respective functionalities, parameter details, and usage guidelines, making it an invaluable resource for developers looking to contribute to the project or gain a deeper understanding of its underlying architecture.

 .. autosummary::
     :toctree: